List of Duck Dodgers characters: Alien Hunter

 An armored alien hunter who hunted Martian Commander X-2 and Commander K-9 when they were on their hunting trip.
-Alien Hunter is revealed to be Wile E. Coyote, who is still alive and still can't catch the Road Runner.
+Alien Hunter is revealed to be Wile E. Coyote, who is still alive and still cannot catch the Road Runner.
 He is modeled on the film character Predator.
 He reveals himself as a member of Legion of Duck Doom.
 Alien Hunter was played by Wile E. Coyote.
 His vocal effects were provided by Dee Bradley Baker.

 Baby-Faced Moonbeam

 Baby-Faced Moonbeam is an evil little boy with electromagnetic powers.
 He was sentenced to life imprisonment and frozen in ice 300 years ago and was supposed to stay that way.
-However, Dodgers thawed him out.
+However, Dodgers thawed him out and took him in as a son.
 He was eventually defeated by Dodgers, the Cadet, and Martian Commander X-2.
-Baby-Faced Moonbeam was last seen with other villains when Agent Roboto assembled the Legion of Duck Doom.
+Baby-Faced Moonbeam was last seen with other villains when Agent Roboto assembled the Legion of Duck Doom where he still calls Dodgers his father.
 He resembles Ralph Phillips.
 Moonbeam was voiced by Dick Beals who originally voiced Ralph.